Introduction: Embracing your financial turning point

 An 83(b) election is a tax strategy available for those receiving stock as part of their compensation that vests over time.
 Filing an 83(b) election allows you to pay taxes on the stock’s value at the time it is granted, rather than when it vests; or, in the case of stock options, when exercised if the plan allows you to exercise the stock options prior to vesting (an “early exercise”).
 If the stock appreciates significantly by the time you sell the shares, this can result in lower overall taxes by allowing you to take advantage of capital gains rates on the appreciation if you sell the shares 12 months after (or later) the date of the 83(b) election.
 This can be a particularly attractive strategy when RSUs are granted at a very low price and/or when stock options are granted at a very low strike price and the plan allows you to exercise the stock options before they vest.

 By incorporating these tax strategies into your liquidity planning, you can potentially minimize taxes, which could help you keep more of the wealth you’ve earned.
-From capital gains tax strategies to tax-efficient wealth transfer options, careful planning can contribute to a more secure financial outlook after liquidity.
+From capital gains tax strategies to tax-efficient wealth transfer options, careful planning may help support a more stable financial outlook following a liquidity event.

 Three essential steps to prepare for your financial milestone

 A successful liquidity event requires a coordinated effort from a team of experts who can provide specialized guidance in key areas such as long-term financial planning, tax planning, estate planning and investment management.
-Engaging your team early will ensure you have the right advice and strategies in place before making any major decisions.
-This team should include a wealth manager, estate planning attorney and tax advisor.
-Together, they’ll provide the expertise needed to make informed decisions and optimize your financial strategy.
+Engage your team early — your wealth manager, estate planning attorney and tax advisor.
+Together, they’ll help you:

 Your key actions: